Closing the Circle

 Area of Research

-Using cross-boundary transformative partnerships for knowledge transfer and to bridge the gap between science and policy in the field of marine debris.
+Using cross-boundary transformative partnerships for knowledge transfer and to bridge the gap between science and policy in combating marine litter

 (Antigua & Barbuda)